 Masterpiece 2022: Sims Hilditch x Philip Mould

-For the first time since 2019, Masterpiece 2022 will be hosted on the grounds of Royal Hospital Chelsea from 30th June to the 6th of July.
-Sims Hilditch is delighted to announce that we are working in partnership with Philip Mould to design their stand at the event.
+For the first time since 2019, Masterpiece 2022 was hosted on the grounds of Royal Hospital Chelsea from 30th June to the 6th of July.
+We at Sims Hilditch were delighted to work in partnership with Philip Mould to design their stand at the event.
 Louise Wicksteed explains more.

 How did this collaboration come about?